Josh Silverman

-Joshua Gordon Silverman (born 1969) is an American entrepreneur and technology executive currently serving as chief executive officer of Etsy.
-He is known for co-founding the invitation website Evite and serving as CEO of Skype (2008–10) and shopping.com (2006–08).
+Joshua Gordon Silverman (born January 14, 1969) is an American entrepreneur and technology executive who is chief executive officer of Etsy.
+He is known for co-founding the invitation website Evite and being CEO of Skype (2008–10) and shopping.com (2006–08).

 Early life and education

-Silverman was raised in Ann Arbor, Michigan.
-He attended Ann Arbor's Community High School graduating in 1987.
-Silverman earned a Bachelor of Arts in public policy from Brown University in 1991, after which he spent two years working for New Jersey Senator Bill Bradley.
+Silverman grew up in Ann Arbor, Michigan, where he attended Community High School.
+He earned a Bachelor of Arts in public policy from Brown University in 1991, after which he spent two years working for New Jersey Senator Bill Bradley.
 In 1995 he enrolled at the Stanford Graduate School of Business; he earned his MBA from Stanford in 1997.